pip-services/pip-services-docs/content/en/python/container/refer/references_decorator.md

 #### get_required
 Gets all component references that match the specified locator.
 At least one component reference must be present.
-If it doesn't the method throws an error.
 Throws a [ReferenceException](../../../commons/refer/reference_exception) when no references were found.

 > get_required(locator: Any): List[Any]